Aldberg

 Overview:

-Aldberg, a city of some 20,000 souls, is an impoverished town that is nonetheless the second city of the North and a location of some strategic import, for it guards the Gap of Westmark, one of three western routes into the Empire.
-Although the roads have become less travelled in recent decades, Aldberg is a market town and sees a small influx of foreigners from Rhudaria and even the occasional Barovian Vistani.
+Its strategic importance lay in its position astride the Gap of Westmark, one of three western routes into the Empire.
+Although the roads are less travelled in recent decades, Aldberg is still a market town and sees a small influx of foreigners from Rhudaria and even the occasional Barovian Vistani.
 In addition to foreign travellers, it has one of the largest Halfling populations of any city in the Empire.
-It is the capital of the former Kingdom of the Westmark, now a semi-independent Duchy that its inhabitants still proudly refer to as "the Kingdom".
-Aldberg is ruled by House Mifflin, which violently overthrew the former House Dunder in the late 600s.
+It was the capital of the former Kingdom of the Westmark, now a semi-independent Duchy that its inhabitants still proudly refer to as "the Kingdom".

 History: